syncfusion-content/wpf-docs/wpf/PdfViewer/Getting-Started.md

 ## Display PDF file

-PdfViewerControl’s [ItemSource](https://help.syncfusion.com/cr/cref_files/wpf/pdf%20viewer/Syncfusion.PdfViewer.WPF~Syncfusion.Windows.PdfViewer.PdfViewerControl~ItemSource.html) property property allows you to bind PDF documents in XAML.
-The ItemsSource property accepts a stream input that can be bound to the viewer during initialization.
-The following steps demonstrates how to display a PDF file using PdfViewerControl.
+The PdfViewerControl’s [ItemSource](https://help.syncfusion.com/cr/cref_files/wpf/pdf%20viewer/Syncfusion.PdfViewer.WPF~Syncfusion.Windows.PdfViewer.PdfViewerControl~ItemSource.html) property allows you to bind PDF documents in XAML.
+This property accepts a stream input that can be bounded to the viewer during initialization.
+The following steps demonstrates how to display a PDF file using the PdfViewerControl:

 1. Create a simple class that loads a PDF document  as illustrated in the following code example.
 Save the class file as PdfReport.cs.